 Delhi Polls: Kejriwal sets deadline for BJP to declare CM candidate

-New Delhi, Feb 04: Chief Minister Arvind Kejriwal has challenged the BJP to announce its chief ministerial candidate by 1 pm on Wednesday and said he is ready for a public debate with that candidate.
+New Delhi, Feb 04: Delhi Chief Minister Arvind Kejriwal has challenged the BJP to announce its chief ministerial candidate by 1 pm on Wednesday and said he is ready for a public debate with that candidate.

 Kejriwal said if the BJP doesn't do so by then, he will meet the press to announce his next course of action.